 The above dialogue came from part one of a five-part radio broadcast interview.
 This interview was conducted by the ministry of Family Life Today with Dennis Rainey and Bob Lepine interviewing Shannon Etheridge.
 At the bottom of this page we will provide links to their web site so you can read the rest of the transcript.
 You can choose to listen to the interview from their ministry web site over the internet.
 Plus you can read or listen to the other four interviews.

-But first we want to give you a few more “previews” of what was said so you hopefully, will be compelled to want more.
+But first we want to give you a few more “previews” of what was said about fantasies so you hopefully, will be compelled to want more.

 Dennis: I think our listeners need to know, that she (Shannon) wasn’t having an actual affair; it was an emotional fantasy.